cjdbarlow/bedside-notebook/anaesthesia/regional/peribulbar.md

 * Mix LA solution
 Many different options exist.
 	* Lignocaine/Ropivacaine
-		* Take two ampoules of 10mls of 0.75% ropivacaine, 10% lignocaine, and 150 units of hyaluronidase
+		* Take 40mls of 0.75% ropivacaine, 10ml 10% lignocaine, and 1500 units of hyaluronidase
-		* Add the hyalase to one ampoule of 0.75% ropivacaine, producing ~15U/ml of hyalase in ~0.75% ropivacaine
-		* Into a 10ml syringe, draw up 7ml of 0.75% ropivacaine, 2ml of 10% lignocaine, and 1ml of the ropivacaine/hyalase mixture
+		* Into a 50ml syringe, draw up the local anaesthetics and mix in the hylauronidase
-		This will give a total volume of 10mls of ~0.6% ropivacaine, 2% lignocaine, and 15U/ml hyaluronidase.
+		* This gives a combination of 0.8% ropivacaine, 2% lignocaine, and 30U/ml hyaluronidase
 		Hyaluronidase concentrations of 30U/ml or greater are associated with periorbital cellulitis.
 	* Ropivacaine alone
 	0.75-1% ropivacaine with 75-150 U/ml hyaluronidase.